 Each pregnancy is so different though.
 In my first, I could eat pineapple even when nothing else would stay down.
 In my second pregnancy, I had absolutely no interest.
 In my first I couldn't stomach meat for the first four months.
 With my second I ate chicken frequently.

 An important thing to keep in mine is how much throwing up a particular food might suck.
 Case in point: apples.
 They really hurt!
 The little skins turn into these weird, awful, shrapnel-like razors coming back up.
 So if you're pretty sure you're not going to keep it down, and it would be a total bummer to throw up, opt for something less painful/suffocating.
 Oatmeal was also tricky - and thick.

 Obviously, you're not going to be getting the full spectrum of nutrition while you battle your way through morning sickness.
 Don't worry about that right now.
 Focus on eating what you can, when you can, and don't get down about what you're missing.
 You'll make up for it later.

 Kiss Caffeine Goodbye for Relief From Pregnancy Induced Vertigo and Nausea

 I'm so sorry.
 But your morning cup of coffee probably isn't helping things.
 I can't give you an absolute reason why, since it seems like no one really knows, but in many women, caffeine can aggravate an upset stomach, nausea, and anxiety which are already heightened during pregnancy.

 What can you sip on instead?
 Try a warm cup of caffeine free tea like chamomile, mint, or ginger which are all safe for pregnancy and can be helpful in easing morning sickness nausea.

-How Much Puking is Normal?
+How Much Puking is Normal When You're Pregnant?